How can you stay sober while social distancing?

 Due to the coronavirus outbreak, most meetings have been moved online.
 You can participate in your usual group, providing they’ve moved online.
 If not, check out this website that offers a list of online meeting websites where you can connect with others in recovery.
 These meetings are done in a variety of formats, including text-only, voice, or video chat.

-Make a Virtual Appointment with Your Therapist
+Connect with Your Therapist Virtually

 As is the case with AA/NA meetings, virtual appointments with therapists are nothing new.
 You can speak with a licensed, qualified counselor through online chat, video, or phone through a number of sites.
 With many therapists moving to an online format due to COVID-19, it’s likely that you’ll have to meet with your counselor this way as well.